 Mounting your Aero Ektar to the Speed Graphic

 Once you have a 7″ Aero Ektar lens, you will need a lens board.
-You can procure one from the legendary Jo Lommen, who produces batches a few times a year once a minimum quantity have been ordered.
-Alternatively you can make one for yourself, as I did.
+You can procure one from Jo Lommen, who produces batches a few times a year once a minimum quantity have been ordered.
+Alternatively, you can make one for yourself, as I did.

-I designed my lens board to use a donor Speed/Crown Graphic lens board for the camera side of the mount and it is double-threaded to allow the lens to be screwed in, and for an 82mm step down ring to be mounted.
-This secondary thread allows other lenses to be attached.
-I’ll be providing pictures of this later in the series, too.
+I designed my custom lens board to use a donor Speed/Crown Graphic lens board for the camera side of the mount.
+I had a tube machined to order which mounts to the by way of eight small screws.
+The tube it is double-threaded to allow the lens to be screwed into an inner thread and for an 82mm step-down ring to be mounted.
+This secondary thread allows other lenses to be attached via additional step-down rings down to 39mm.

 Some takeaways and repetition if you are planning on making your own AEROgraphic: